Kernix13/vision-grid-express/README.md

 This project is licensed under the [MIT License](./LICENSE).

-## To-Do (Remove later)
+## ~~To-Do~~ (Remove later this section later...)

 1️⃣ Home page:

 1. 99% done, modal images look questionable on small screens.
-2. Is it okay to have different bg colors for the card icons?
+2. Is it okay to have different bg colors for the card buttons (design)?
 Should I duplicate that for the modal buttons?
 3. The modal nav buttons have primary bg color, Save/Remove buttons have white - is that inconsistent?
 This is a UI design question where I need opinions/input

 2️⃣ Board page:

-1. Add functionality for up/down arrows to change the thumbnail & image/text order
-2. I need a modal to confirm deleting a saved image
+1. I need a modal to confirm deleting a saved image
-3. I need a modal for saved images - something way different and better than the home page modal - or much simpler but as a slider/lightbox
+2. I need a modal for saved images - something way different and better than the home page modal - or much simpler but as a slider/lightbox
-4. I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text 2) allow user to set the timing
+3. I'll need to implement the settings option (if and when I get to that) and maybe a button somewhere to start a slideshow of 1) just the images, and/or the images + text 2) allow user to set the timing, and/or 3) have another text field as a heading and a max-character count where the user can enter a single sentence/statement for each image
-5. Settings menu - refactor!
+4. Settings menu - refactor!
-6. If I keep t he selectImage functionality, then I may need a back-to-top button
+5. If I keep the selectImage functionality, then I may need a back-to-top button in case the user has many saved images and/or images with a large heightto-width ratio.
+6. I need to figure out how to add the selected class to thumb-item after each move up/down

 3️⃣ Both pages:

 1. Should all buttons have an accent hover color like the home page?
 The board page and home page modal have primary color hover bg...
-2. Add `sitemap.xml` and `robots.txt`
-3. Gradient header - yes or no???
+2. Gradient header - yes or no???
-4. Change the hrefs in robots.txt and sitemap.xml when/if I go live
+3. Change the hrefs in robots.txt and sitemap.xml when/if I go live

 4️⃣ README.md: